TheSky with Gaia DR3

 Gaia DR3 Database Details

-The native Gaia DR3 dataset contains over 1.2 terrabytes (TB) of star data.
-The entire database can be downloaded from the Gaia archive page.
-When the complete dataset is present, TheSky Professional Edition’s Sky Chart displays every star from the Gaia catalog and can access the accompanying star “metadata.”
+The native Gaia DR3 dataset contains over 2 terabytes of star data.
+The entire Gaia dataset can be downloaded from the Gaia archive page.
+When the complete dataset is present, TheSky Professional Edition’s Sky Chart can access and show every star from the Gaia catalog and the accompanying “metadata.”

 If you do not need the entire dataset, TheSky Professional Edition offers two different Gaia star catalog subsets that should suit the needs of even the most ardent astronomer.

-- Large Gaia Subset: The larger Gaia subset contains the RA, Dec, magnitude, spectral class and proper motion on 1.806 billion stars.
+- Large Gaia DR3 Subset: The large Gaia subset contains RA, Dec, magnitude, spectral class and proper motion on 1.806 billion stars and is distributed on the Databases module.

 Table 1: Gaia DR3 Subset Databases